Damon118/MS1/README.md

   -About Us Page [(W3C Validation Report)](./assets/images/aboutw3c.png)

-   The HTML Validation tool reported two errors within the about us page, which were two stray end div tags.
-The two releavnt tags were subsequently removed from the code.
+   The HTML validation tool reported two errors within the code of the about us page, which were two stray end div tags.
+The two relevant tags were subsequently removed from the code.

   -Gallery Page [(W3C Validation Report)](./assets/images/galleryw3c.png)